 Tesla owns and operates the largest global, fast charging network in the world with their 35,000+ Superchargers.
 Superchargers can charge your EV even while you’re away from home since they are located on major routes near convenient amenities.
 Superchargers are ideal for long distance travel and are designed to charge your Tesla quickly and efficiently.
 So, what we mentioned before regarding maintenance for Superchargers and networked charging stations can be applied to Tesla Superchargers.
 Even though Superchargers are Tesla’s specialty, they still offer home charging options as well.
 We do have pointers on how to maintain those charging options as well.

-Tesla chargers communicate via flashes of red light.
-It’s important to pay attention to the number of flashes since it can tell you about the problem your device is facing.
+Older Tesla chargers communicate via flashes of red light, while newer ones show codes through the app.
+It’s important to pay attention to the number of flashes or codes since it can tell you about the problem your device is facing.
 You can learn more about this in your charger’s installation manual.

 Tesla Logo with Santella Electric